ubernostrum/django-registration/docs/custom-user.rst

-   If your custom user model treats the email address as a username, or otherwise does not have distinct email address and username fields, you **must** write a custom registration workflow; the built-in workflows of ``django-registration`` will not function with a user model which uses the email address as a username.
+   If your custom user model treats the email address as a username, or otherwise does not have distinct email address and username fields, you **must** write a custom registration workflow including custom registration form; the built-in workflows of ``django-registration`` will not function with a user model which uses the email address as a username.

 Writing a custom registration workflow